intervortex/vortex/site/content/posts/community/2022-12-23-compost-the-worst-of-the-best-part-1.md

 ---
 <!--StartFragment-->

 There is a saying I invented that goes: ”to really know someone, you have to look at what he likes that everyone else hates”.
 As the leader of this godforsaken place, it’s my duty to understand the best I can all the plebes going frantically around those absurd and obsessive sheets.
-For that, I obviously decided to go through it in the most masochistic way.For users with over 100 rates, I would listen to their worst ranked green on the sheet, provide some commentary, and a voïevoda approved rating.
+For that, I obviously decided to go through it in the most masochistic way.
+For users with over 100 rates, I would listen to their worst ranked green on the sheet, provide some commentary, and a voïevoda approved rating.
 There were 22 albums, 11 of which will be discussed in this article and another 11 saved for the second part.

 *Note: The ranks presented in this article were current as of December 3, 2022.*